enstit/UNITS-AdvancedProgramming/README.md

 </summary>

-You should template on type `T`, and the define a function for printing a single element.
+We should template on type `T`, and then define a function for printing a single element.

 </details>